“ILL” WILL MADERA

 On June 21, 2019, Madera challenged WBC International Silver champion Christian Uruzquieta for the title.
 The bout ended in a 10-round draw, although most felt as though Madera won the fight, including renowned judge Steve Weisfield who scored the match 96 to 93 in favor of Madera.

-His record stands at 14-0-3 with 7 KO’s.
-He is managed and trained by Gunther Fishgold, with the assistance of veteran trainer Sam Bunch.
+His record stands at 15-1-3 with 8 KO’s.
+He is managed by David McWater and trained by Jerrick Jones.

 Madera is a father to six young children.
 It’s doubtful there’s anything he’ll face in the ring more daunting than that.